- Corrected exercises: modeling in graphs and trees

-- Corrected exercises about graph theory modelling and tree’s problem (en)
+- Corrected exercises about graph theory modeling and tree's problem

-- Corrected exercises about graph theory modelling and coloring problem (en)
+- Corrected exercises about graph theory modeling and coloring problem

 In graph theory, a graph G is defined by a couple (S, A) with S a finite set of vertices, and TO a finite set of pair of vertices (si, sj) in S².

 In a directed graph, the pairs (si, sj) of TO are oriented, i.e. si is the initial vertex and sj the terminal vertex.
 Graphically, this couple is a bow from the top si towards the top sj.

 In an undirected graph, the pairs (si, sj) are not oriented.
 Thus, (si, sj) is equivalent to writing (sj, si).
 Graphically, this couple is a fish bone between vertices si and sj.

 Elements of terminology:

 - THE'order of a graph is the number of its vertices | S |.

 - A loop is an arc or an edge (si, si).